 We want you to learn what is relevant to you.
 This means that you do not have to study theory that you already know or that is not applicable to your organisation.
 However, we do offer you all the information you need to conduct a good SIRA.

 To make this training as practical as possible, you will focus on conducting a SIRA yourself.
 We will start the course with a short kick-off.
 After you have gone through the theory in our online learning environment, you will carry out an assignment in your own organisation.
 After handing in the assignment, you will receive individual feedback from the trainer.
 Then, we discuss the pitfalls and best practices with each other during a plenary meeting.
-Throughout the training you will be guided by an experienced compliance specialist from Charco & Dique.
+Throughout the training you will be guided by an experienced compliance specialist from Projective Group

 A central element of the training is conducting a SIRA in your own context.